-Pamela J. Turner, a Prime Policy Group Managing Director, has more than thirty years of experience in corporate government relations, political and legislative arenas.
-She is recognized as a leading political strategist, and has held senior positions in several Republican Administrations and the US Congress.
-She has participated in Presidential campaigns as well as the transition process following Presidential elections.
+Pamela J. Turner, a Managing Director, joins Prime Policy Group from its predecessor firm BKSH & Associates.
+Pam has more than 30 years of experience in corporate government relations and the political and legislative arenas.
+She is recognized as a leading public affairs and political strategist, and has held senior positions in several Republican Administrations and the U.S. Congress.
+She has participated in Presidential campaigns, including in developing domestic policy during John McCain’s presidential campaign in 2008.

-Prior to her service at DHS, Pam was Senior Vice President for Government Relations at the National Cable and Telecommunications Association where she formulated and managed the implementation of legislative strategy for the industry.
-Working with cable and telecom providers, programming networks, and equipment manufacturers, Pam was closely involved with a major re-write of the Telecommunications Act as well as copyright and privacy issues.
+In the years before joining the U.S. Department of Homeland Security, Pam was Senior Vice President for Government Relations at NCTA – The Internet and Television Association, where she formulated and managed the implementation of legislative strategy for the industry.
+Working with cable and telecom providers, programmers, and equipment manufacturers, Pam was closely involved with a major re-write of the Telecommunications Act as well as copyright and privacy issues.

-Pam was appointed by President Ronald Reagan to serve as his Deputy Assistant for Legislative Affairs for both terms.
-In this capacity she worked closely with Senators and Hill staff, as well as House Leadership and senior Administration officials to promote the President’s program.
-Pam focused on national security, foreign policy and labor issues.
-In addition, she was responsible for overseeing the Senate confirmation process for Supreme Court, Cabinet and sub-Cabinet level Administration nominees.
-Prior to her White House assignment, Pam served as Legislative Director to Senator John Tower (R-TX)
+Pam held several other key positions in the White House and Senate.
+She was appointed by President Ronald Reagan to serve as his Deputy Assistant for Legislative Affairs for both terms.
+In this capacity, she worked closely with Senate members and staff as well as Senate and House Leadership.
+Along with general presidential initiatives, Pam focused on national security, foreign policy and labor issues, as well as the confirmation process for presidential nominees.
+Prior to her White House assignment, Pam served as Legislative Director to U.S. Senator John Tower (R-TX).